rybak/jira-version-sorter/README.md

 - You have a certificate file, needed to access the JIRA website.

 ## Usage
-1. Manually make sure that all first builds (".0" at the end) are positioned properly.
+1. Manually make sure that all first builds in a lineage are positioned properly.
 2. You have to provide file `config.py` with following properties:
    ```